 - Search the Internet for Job Duties – Several websites list the standard duties of different positions, and within those job descriptions you can find additional keywords that will help you with your job search.

 Those are the three fastest ways to find keywords.
 Also, don’t forget to use your own knowledge and work history.
 If you worked in a similar role, and know there may be a keyword that is important, integrate it into your resume.
 There is no harm, and you may find that that keyword makes the difference between getting a first interview and getting ignored.

 Take Away Tips

-- Use keywords in your resume.
+- Use relevant keywords in every resume you send.

 - Look at job descriptions and Internet job duty listings.